 A topic seldom addressed in relation to mental health is the possible relationship between food and mood and how it can contribute to the betterment or worsening of an individual’s brain health.
-Of course, a nutritious diet is crucial to maintain good physical health, but the same is also true for maintaining a healthy mind.
+Of course, a nutritious diet is crucial to maintaining good physical health, but the same is also true for maintaining a healthy mind.

 Owing to extensive research concerning dietary choices in relation to mental well-being, a new treatment method is being explored known as ‘nutritional psychiatry’ that, as the name suggests, essentially pertains to understanding the link between food and mental health to treat mood and psychological disorders.